 - Academic departments are responsible for hiring faculty to teach MTSU online/hybrid courses.

-- Faculty hired to teach MTSU online/hybrid courses are required to be trained on the University-supported learning management system (currently Desire2Learn) and/or have documented prior experience teaching online prior to the first day of the teaching assignment.
+- Faculty hired to teach MTSU online/hybrid courses are required to be trained on the University-supported learning management system (Desire2Learn-D2L) and/or have documented prior online teaching experience prior to the first day of the teaching assignment.
 (Refer to the Academic Preparation Certification Form).
 Hiring information is available at the University Provost website.

 Required Faculty Training

-- Faculty may register for D2L workshops, or they may schedule one-on-one training sessions with the Faculty Instructional Technology Center (FITC) staff by calling 615-904-8189.
+- All faculty new to online instruction must participate in D2L training and may register for D2L workshops, or they may schedule one-on-one training sessions with the Faculty Instructional Technology Center (FITC) staff by calling 615-904-8189.

 Instructional Compensation - Adjunct